yeshvanth-m/Wireless-Audio-Transmission-using-Li-Fi/README.md

 ### Playing tones

 To play the keyboard notes, we need to know the frequency of each note.
-For simplicity reasons I took the 5th octave.
+For simplicity reasons, I took the 5th octave.

 Here's an image from Digilent's Reference:

 <img src="https://github.com/yeshvanth-m/Wireless-Audio-Transmission-using-Li-Fi/blob/main/Photos/Frequencies.PNG" alt="Cover"/>

-The respective frequencies of the keyboard notes for a song with required delay is to be sent to the SCPI server.
+The respective frequencies of the keyboard notes for a song with the required delay are to be sent to the SCPI server.
-Refer to the code in the Python Directory of this repository.
+Refer to the code in the Python directory of this repository.

 ### Testing the Li-Fi Audio System
 Click on the image below to play the video.